ajaysharma1258/sshmx/README.md

 ---

-### Multiplex Commands (Synchronized Input Across Hosts)
+### Multiplex / Demultiplex Commands (Synchronized Input Across Hosts)

-Use `--multiplex` to select existing active SSH windows in your current tmux session and combine them into a single "Multiplex" window as horizontal panes with synchronized input enabled.
-This allows running the same command across all selected hosts simultaneously (tmux's `synchronize-panes` feature).
+Use **Multiplex** to combine multiple active SSH windows into a single tmux window with synchronized input enabled — allowing commands to be run on all selected hosts simultaneously.

 ```bash
 sshmx --multiplex